Cart

 Solution:

-Mistake #5: Choosing the Wrong Model for Their Skill Level
+Mistake #5: Choosing the Wrong Model for Your Skill Level

 Why it matters: